 It is important to consider more than just the upfront cost of unified communications.
-There are more than one way monthly costs could be cut by upgrading to Unified Communications.
+There is more than one way monthly costs could be cut by upgrading to Unified Communications.
 Benefits include but aren’t limited to:

 - Reduced cost of applications (multiple applications for web services, video calls, voice services, fax services, and more)

 - Reduced risk of technology obsolescence

 - Reduced IT personnel needed to manage cloud services.

 - The presence of instant messaging reduces the instance of “phone tag.”